-- All work must be original from start to finish.
-Submissions that are proven to be plagiarized will not be accepted and the submitter will be banned from submitting to Windscript. - Plagiarism, whether from the web, from other students, or from published sources (digital or print) is a serious writing offense.
-Plagiarism is the presentation of words or thoughts of someone else as if they were your own exceptions are proverbial sayings or common knowledge.
-Avoid charges of plagiarizing by acknowledging your sources in the submission and be sure that all words and phrases from the source are in quotation marks. - Writers must submit their own work directly submissions cannot be made by a third party (such as a parent or teacher).
+- All work must be original and human-generated from start to finish. - We do not accept submissions of any kind that were written, developed, or assisted by AI tools such as ChatGPT.
+Any attempt to submit AI-aided work may result in being banned from submitting to Windscript. - Submissions that are proven to be plagiarised will not be accepted and the submitter will be banned from submitting to Windscript.

+Plagiarism, whether from the web, from other students, or from published sources (digital or print) is a serious writing offense.
+Plagiarism is the presentation of words or thoughts of someone else as if they were your own - exceptions are proverbial sayings or common knowledge.
+Avoid charges of plagiarizing by acknowledging your sources in the submission and be sure that all words and phrases from the source are in quotation marks.

-- You must proofread your manuscript before submission. - You may submit up to six poems and two prose pieces (which do not exceed 1500 words each) - Windscript does not accept pieces with multiple authors or images.
+- Writers must submit their own work directly submissions cannot be made by a third party (such as a parent or teacher). - You must proofread your manuscript before submission. - You may submit up to four poems and two prose pieces (which do not exceed 1500 words each). - You can submit in both prose and poetry, but contributors will only be published in one genre. - Windscript does not accept pieces with multiple authors or images.